simonedelpopolo/koorie/README.md

 ###### Node.js server.
 ESModule asynchronous from the beginning of the Dreamtime.

 > ⚠ Consider this package ABSOLUTELY not ready for production environment but try it out for testing and profiling or dev server not exposed to public.
+>
+> ⚠ `v1.x.x-experimental` shall be considered unstable like hell. but it works.

 ___